anandslab/docker-traefik/README.md

 ## Docker, Docker Compose, and Traefik Versions (updated January 23, 2022)

 - Docker: 20.10.12
-- Docker Compose: 2.1.1
+- Docker Compose: v2.5.0
 - Traefik: 2.6

-<strong>Known Issue:</strong> Cloudflare Companion does not seem to work with Docker Compose v2.2 and above.
-I could not figure out why.
-If someone figures it out please share.
-So at this point v2.1.1 is the highest version I can go for Docker Compose.

 <strong>Update (September 13, 2021):</strong> I moved from TOML to YAML for Traefik 2 dynamic configurations.
 I have included example configuration files for both.
 However, since I do not use TOML anymore, there may be minor syntax errors or typos.

 ### Description of Compose Files in this Repo

+- docker-compose.yml - this is the basic media server stack with Nginx Proxy Manager instead of Traefik
-- docker-compose-t2.yml - this stack has the most apps/services
+- docker-compose-t2.yml - this is my main stack with most apps/services, including Traefik
-- docker-compose-t2-web.yml - web server specific stack for WordPress and non-WordPress sites with Nginx
+- docker-compose-t2-web.yml - web server specific stack for WordPress and non-WordPress sites with Nginx and Traefik
 - docker-compose-t2-synology.yml - apps/services that I run on Synology NAS using Docker Compose for Homelab use
 - docker-compose-t2-obsolete.yml - apps/services that I once tried/used but don't use anymore (future compatibility not guaranteed)

-Almost any app/service from the Traefik v2 docker-compose files listed above can be copy-pasted to any other compose file in this repo.
+Almost any app/service from the docker-compose files listed above can be copy-pasted to any other compose file in this repo.

 ### Compose Files Archive (NOT ACTIVELY MAINTAINED)